 Creator uploads video, Consumer watches it, votes upon it.
 This is the primary interaction of YouTube.

 Creator starts a project, Consumer consumes it, backs it etc. The primary interaction on Kickstarter.

-The interaction is essentially a set of actions required for the creation and consumption of Seeds on the Platform.
+The interaction is essentially a set of actions required for the creation and consumption of Value Units on the Platform.
 (This is an incomplete view but I’ll get further into it in a subsequent post, to avoid detracting from the main point.)

-Note that a platform may have multiple seeds and multiple interactions but there will specifically be one that is core to the value proposition of the platform.
+Note that a platform may have multiple value units and multiple interactions but there will specifically be one that is core to the value proposition of the platform.
 YouTube is not a place where you go to create and consume comments, it’s a place to create and consume videos.
-In most cases, the primary seed and interaction are fairly obvious.
+In most cases, the Corea Value Unit and the Core Interaction are fairly obvious.
 In subsequent posts, we’ll look at a few cases where these are not.

 3) THE PLATFORM

 Finally, we come to the platform.
-Once you know the seed and design the interaction as a set of actions, platform design is a lot simpler.
+Once you know the Core Value Unit and design the interaction as a set of actions, platform design is a lot simpler.

 You’re just creating a network and an infrastructure that enables this interaction.

 Well, there’s a lot more depth there but for the purposes of this article (remember, we addressed this to fifth graders somewhere up there), the key point here is that platform design should start with the value unit, flesh out the interaction and then design the platform as a consequence.
 Not the other way round.